The Royal House of Rinaldi (Tartosa)

 • Appearance: Francesca’s dark brown hair and striking warm blue eyes reflect her mother’s grace and elegance, while her poised and confident demeanor captures her independence.

-His Royal Majesty King Gaetano Rinaldi (Deceased)
+His Royal Majesty King Gaetano Andrea Rinaldi, King of Tartosa

 • Full Title: His Royal Majesty King Gaetano Andrea Rinaldi, King of Tartosa